-Reading is the primary means by which the Internet course works.
-The Internet student must be able to read and comprehend content independently to succeed.
+Reading is a primary mean by which the Blended/Hybrid course works.
+The student must be able to read and comprehend content independently to succeed.
 That includes reading instructions as well as the textbook assignments carefully.
 Virtually everyone who reads Psychology, including professionals, finds that it is necessary to read most psychological material more than once.
 As beginning students of psychology, you should expect to read the assignments two, three, or even more times.
 The material can be dense, complex, and challenging.
 Further, since we all tend to see ourselves as "amateur psychologists," we tend to assume we "know" the material.
 I have found that this false sense of knowing the information results in less studying and poor exam grades.
 Most students must work harder to really learn the information and pass the tests in psychology.

-All course information will on Brightspace.
+Use of BRIGHTSPACE: All the course information will on Brightspace.
 Students are responsible for consulting Brightspace daily to read announcements and to note any changes to course structure, assignments, etc. In addition to the assigned readings, you will be expected to do several other graded assignments for each Unit during the semester.